angelinakropmanns/moinbella/README.md

 This app was developed and optimized for mobile usage (iPhone 6/7/8), so please switch your browser to responsive mode.

-You can take a look at the app [here](https://moinbella-f6a5b.web.app/) To use the app, you need to sign in.
-If you don't want to sign up, you can use the following account:
+You can take a look at the app [here](https://moinbella-f6a5b.web.app/)<br>
+To use the app, you need to sign in.
+If you don't want to sign up, you can use the following account:<br>
-Mail: moinbella2020@gmail.com
+Mail: moinbella2020@gmail.com<br>
 Password: testtest

 ## Tech Stack & Dependencies